symfony/symfony/UPDATE.md

 RC4 to RC5
 ----------

+* Removed the guesser for the Choice constraint as the constraint only knows about the valid keys, and not their values.

 * To avoid security issues, HTTP headers coming from proxies are not trusted anymore by default (like `HTTP_X_FORWARDED_FOR`, `X_FORWARDED_PROTO`, and `X_FORWARDED_HOST`).
 If your application is behind a reverse proxy, add the